 To comply with State regulations, the Village of Stamford, will be annually issuing a report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
 This report provides an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.
+Last year our water system met all State drinking water standards.

-If you have any questions about this report or concerning your drinking water, please contact Ralph Rossi, Chief Operator, at 652-3172.
+If you have any questions about this report or concerning your drinking water, please contact Ralph Rossi, Chief Operator, at (607) 652-3172.
 We want you to be informed about your drinking water.
 If you want to learn more, please attend any of our regularly scheduled village board meetings.
 The meetings are held on the third Tuesday of each month, at 7 PM in the Village of Stamford Clerk's Office.